2020PB/police-brutality/reports/Virginia.md

 ## Richmond

-### Police SUV jumps median toward protestors | May 30th
+### Police SUV jumps median toward protesters | May 30th

-Footage taken on May 30th near Monument Ave shows a police cruiser jump the median where a crowd of protestors are gathered.
-Protestors are forced to run to avoid being hit.
+Footage taken on May 30th near Monument Ave shows a police cruiser jump the median where a crowd of protesters are gathered.
+Protesters are forced to run to avoid being hit.

 tags: vehicle, protester